ian-whitestone/gift-the-code/README.md

 ## <a name="solution_overview"></a>Solution Overview

-Our response to SH's needs is an integrated and semi-automated system which collects, processes and generates useful insights, while allowing for customisation and data exploration.
+Our [solution](http://ec2-52-87-205-105.compute-1.amazonaws.com:12345/) to SH's needs is an integrated and semi-automated system which collects, processes and generates useful insights, while allowing for customisation and data exploration.

 <p align="center">
 <img src=images/datamanagementflow-02.jpg alt="Solution Overview" style="width: 600px;" style="height: 600px;" />